 YEAR ENDED % %

-AUGUST 31, 2020 2020 change 2019 change 2018
+AUGUST 31, 2021 Change Change Change 2019

 Enterprise Division:

-Direct offices \$ 139,780 (11) \$ 157,754 8 \$ 145,890
+Direct offices \$ 159,608 14 \$ 139,780 (11) \$ 157,754

-International licensees 8,451 (34) 12,896 (3) 13,226
+International licensees 9,036 7 8,451 (34) 12,896

-148,231 (13) 170,650 7 159,116
+168,644 14 148,231 (13) 170,650

-Education Division 43,405 (11) 48,880 8 45,272
+Education Division 48,902 13 43,405 (11) 48,880

-Corporate and other 6,820 17 5,826 8 5,370
+Corporate and other 6,622 (3) 6,820 17 5,826

-Consolidated sales \$ 198,456 (12) \$ 225,356 7 \$ 209,758
+Consolidated sales \$ 224,168 13 \$ 198,456 (12) \$ 225,356

 Gross profit consists of net sales less the cost of services provided or the cost of goods sold.
-Our cost of sales includes the direct costs of delivering content onsite at client locations, including presenter costs, materials used in the production of training products and related assessments, assembly, manufacturing labor costs, and freight.
-Gross profit may be affected by, among other things, the mix of services sold to clients, prices of materials, labor rates, changes in product discount levels, and freight costs.
-Consolidated cost of sales in fiscal 2020 totaled \$53.1 million compared with \$66.0 million in fiscal 2019.
-The decrease was primarily due to decreased sales in fiscal 2020 resulting from the COVID-19 pandemic as described above.
-Our gross profit for the fiscal year ended August 31, 2020 was \$145.4 million, compared with \$159.3 million in fiscal 2019.
-Our gross margin, which is gross profit as a percent of sales, increased to 73.3 percent compared with 70.7 percent primarily due to increased subscription and digital delivery revenues when compared with the prior year.
+Our cost of sales includes the direct costs of delivering content onsite at client locations, including presenter costs; amortization of previously capitalized curriculum development costs; content royalties; materials used in the production of training products and related assessments; manufacturing labor costs; and freight.
+Gross profit may be affected by, among other things, the mix of services sold to clients, prices of materials, travel, labor rates, changes in product discount levels, and freight costs.
+Consolidated cost of sales in fiscal 2021 totaled \$51.3 million compared with \$53.1 million in fiscal 2020.
+Our gross profit for the fiscal year ended August 31, 2021 was \$172.9 million, compared with \$145.4 million in fiscal 2020 and increased primarily due to increased sales as described above.
+Our gross margin in fiscal 2021 improved 388 basis points to 77.1 percent of sales compared with 73.3 percent in the prior year, reflecting an increase in subscription revenues in the mix of overall sales and the impact of increased sales on fixed cost of sale elements such as salaried Education Division coaches and capitalized curriculum amortization expense.

-Our operating expenses in fiscal 2020 decreased \$14.3 million compared with fiscal 2019.
-The decrease was primarily due to a \$10.6 million decrease in selling, general, and administrative (SG&A) expenses, and a \$5.4 million decrease in stock-based compensation expense.
-These decreases were partially offset by \$1.6 million of restructuring costs.
-Decreased SG&A expense was primarily related to decreased variable compensation such as commissions, bonuses, and incentives; decreased travel and entertainment; decreased contingent consideration liability expense; and cost savings from various areas of the Company's operations in response to the pandemic-related reduction in sales.
+Our operating expenses in fiscal 2021 increased \$22.5 million compared with fiscal 2020 primarily due to a \$15.0 million increase in selling, general, and administrative (SG&A) expenses and a \$9.2 million increase in stock-based compensation expense.
+Increased SG&A expense was primarily due to increased variable compensation, including commissions, bonuses, and incentives resulting from increased sales and improved operating results during fiscal 2021; increased associate costs from additional sales and sales support employees; and increased content and product development expense.
 We reevaluate our stock-based compensation instruments at each reporting date.
 Due to the adverse impact of COVID-19 and uncertainties related to the expected recovery, we determined that certain tranches of previously granted performance awards would not vest prior to their expiration.
-Based on our analyses, we reversed previously recognized stock-based compensation expense for these tranches during the third quarter of fiscal 2020, which resulted in a \$0.6 million net credit to stock-based compensation for the year.
-During the fourth quarter of fiscal 2020 we restructured certain areas of our operations to reflect changes in our strategy and client needs.
-The restructuring costs totaled \$1.6 million, which were comprised of severance costs for impacted personnel.
+Based on our analyses, we reversed previously recognized stock-based compensation in fiscal 2020, which resulted in a \$(0.6) million net credit to stock-based compensation in fiscal 2020.
+These stock-based compensation awards were modified in the first quarter of fiscal 2021 and we recognized the corresponding compensation expense on these awards following the modification date.

-Our fiscal 2020 income from operations improved to \$3.1 million compared with \$2.7 million in fiscal 2019.
-Fiscal 2020 pre-tax income was \$0.8 million compared with \$0.6 million in fiscal 2019, reflecting the items noted above.
+Our fiscal 2021 income from operations improved 165 percent, or \$5.0 million, to \$8.1 million compared with \$3.1 million in fiscal 2020.
+Fiscal 2021 pre-tax income was \$6.1 million compared with \$0.8 million in fiscal 2020, reflecting the items noted above.